MicrosoftDocs/learn/learn-pr/azure/plan-deploy-sdn-infrastructure/includes/2-describe-sdn-on-azure-stack-hci.md

 In software-defined datacenters, virtual appliances take over the delivery of network functions that are traditionally implemented by hardware devices.
 These virtualized functions can be grouped into several categories, such as security and edge services.
 Security appliances include firewalls while edge appliances include gateways, routers, switches, and load balancers.

-Virtual appliances feature a number of benefits when compared with their physical counterparts, with the most prominent ones being:
+Virtual appliances feature several benefits when compared with their physical counterparts, with the most prominent ones being:

 - Seamless capacity expansion and workload mobility.
 - Minimized operational complexity.